-100. Introduction to Physical Principles (N) (3 sem. hrs.).
+100. Introduction to Physical Principles (N) 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.

 Designed for students who need some knowledge in this field but do not wish to take a full-year course in general physics.
 Some of the most important physical principles and their applications are studied with emphasis on experimental facts upon which these principles are based and on use of the scientific method of deriving them.
 Students electing to take this course in order to meet their General Education requirement for a laboratory science must take both PHY 100 and PHY 100L in the same semester.
 There is an additional fee with this course.
 (Cannot be included in major.)
 (Spring)

 100L.
-Introduction to Physical Principles Laboratory (L) (1 sem. hr.).
+Introduction to Physical Principles Laboratory (L) 1 credit hour.
+Recitation: 0.
+Laboratory: 1.
+Alternative Mode: 0.

 This course is the laboratory complement to PHY 100 Introduction to Physical Principles.
 The weekly exercise allows students to more fully explore some of the concepts discussed in the lecture.
 The laboratory must be taken concurrently with PHY 100.
 (Cannot be included in the major.)
 (Spring)

-101. General Physics (Q)(N)(L) (4 sem. hrs.).
+101. General Physics (Q)(N)(L) 4 credit hours.
+Recitation: 3.
+Laboratory: 1.
+Alternative Mode: 0.

 The first semester of a yearlong sequence that covers the principles and methods of physics with applications to mechanics, heat, sound, electricity, magnetism, light and optics and modern physics.
-This class meets three recitation hours and one 2-hour laboratory period per week.
 Laboratory must be taken concurrently with the lecture.
 Recommended for Biology and related majors.
 A scientific calculator is required.
 There is an additional fee with this course.
 Prerequisite: Placement into MTH 121, or C- or higher in MTH 120.
 It is strongly recommended that the prerequisite be met no earlier than 2 years prior to enrolling in this class.

-102. General Physics (Q)(N)(L) (4 sem. hrs.).
+102. General Physics (Q)(N)(L) 4 credit hours.
+Recitation: 3.
+Laboratory: 1.
+Alternative Mode: 0.

 The second semester of a yearlong sequence that covers the principles and methods of physics with applications to mechanics, heat, sound, electricity, magnetism, light and optics and modern physics.
-This class meets three recitation hours and one 2-hour laboratory period per week.
 Laboratory must be taken concurrently with the lecture.
 There is an additional fee with this course.
 Recommended for Biology and related majors.
 Prerequisite: C- or higher in PHY 101.